AvaLido/contracts/README.md

 1. lidoFeeAddress - The address of the lido controlled wallet which collects revenue
 1. authorFeeAddress - The address of the hyperelliptic/rockx wallet which collects revenue
 1. validatorManagerAddress - The address of the validator manager contract to use
-1. \_mpcWalletAddress - The address of the MPC wallet to send stakes to.
+1. \_mpcManagerAddress - The address of the MPC manager contract which manages MPC operations.

 The validatorManagerAddress requires deploying the `ValidatorManager` contract, which in turn requires the `ValidatorOracle` contract address.